threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_website_deploy/getting_started_website_deploy.md

 5. You will then be asked if you want corex running.
 Since we want the container to be interactive and can be accessed through ssh, then we will disable it and choose `NO`.
 If enabled, the container will not be accessible through ssh.
     ![Disable corex](my_first_website_corex.png)

-6. You now need to provide the entrypoint the container will start with which includes the file you added in your flist to start the server
+6. You now need to provide the entrypoint the container will start with which is the following command to start the server:
+`/bin/hugo server -s /my_hugo_website/ --bind 0.0.0.0`
     ![add entrypoint](my_first_website_entrypoint.png)

 7. You can pass any other environment variables that will be used by the flist startup as well incase you chose a different server with different configurations.
 In this tutorial we don't need to pass anything so you can leave it empty.